DanielPaulDsouza/ibkr-news-analyzer/README.md

 ### V2.0: The Advanced Analyzer

 -   **Feature:** Upgrade the sentiment analysis engine from `TextBlob` to a finance-specific transformer model like `FinBERT`.
 Merge the Topic Modeling and FinBERT features into a single, powerful pipeline.
--   **Feature:** Upgrade the sentiment analysis engine from `TextBlob` to a finance-specific transformer model like `FinBERT`.
-Merge the Topic Modeling and FinBERT features into a single, powerful pipeline.
 -   **Goal:** To create a comprehensive analysis tool that can not only determine the sentiment of news with high accuracy but also identify the specific economic or financial themes driving that sentiment.

 ## Disclaimer